 But if the judge decides these issues in your favor, then the judge will issue a preliminary injunction.
 The preliminary injunction may order the foreclosing party to take corrective action—for example, by issuing a new payoff statement and giving you a chance to reinstate the mortgage.
 Or it may simply keep the TRO in effect.

 Because it often takes a very long time to bring a case to trial on a permanent injunction, getting a preliminary injunction is pretty much equivalent to a victory for you.
-Typically, the foreclosing party will either attempt to reach a settlement with you, drop the current foreclosure and begin from scratch, or meet any conditions laid down by the court and then go back into court to ask that the injunction be lifted.
+Typically, the foreclosing party will either attempt to reach a settlement with you (like by giving you a loan modification), drop the current foreclosure and begin from scratch, or meet any conditions laid down by the court and then go back into court to ask that the injunction be lifted.

-The burden is on you to prove that the foreclosing party didn’t comply with state laws or the terms of the mortgage.
+The burden is on you to prove that the foreclosing party didn’t comply with state foreclosure laws or the terms of the mortgage.
 You meet this burden with the documents you file—typically, declarations or affidavits from you and various witnesses that establish the facts you believe entitle you to stop the foreclosure.
-For example, if you contest the accuracy or legality of the fees the foreclosing party required you to pay to reinstate the mortgage, you would attach a sworn statement to your application for a TRO or preliminary injunction, setting out the facts as you know them.
+For example, if you contest the accuracy or legality of the fees the foreclosing party required you to pay to reinstate the mortgage or other fees, you would attach a sworn statement to your application for a TRO or preliminary injunction, setting out the facts as you know them.

 If the foreclosing party produces documents that contradict yours, then you will need to convince the judge at the preliminary injunction stage that you deserve to have the foreclosure put on hold until you can produce your full case at trial.
 Because most preliminary injunction hearings don’t involve live witnesses, your paperwork may have to carry the day.